opensearch-project/documentation-website/_opensearch/install/upgrade-overview.md

 ### Review breaking changes

 It's important to determine how the new version of OpenSearch will fit into your production environment.
-Review the list of [breaking changes]({{site.url}}{{site.baseurl}}/breaking-changes/) before beginning any upgrade procedures to determine if you will need to make any adjustments to your upstream or downstream components or any custom tooling your workflow uses.
+Review the list of [breaking changes]({{site.url}}{{site.baseurl}}/breaking-changes/) before beginning any upgrade procedures to determine if you will need to make adjustments in your workflow.
+For example, upstream or downstream components might need to be adjusted to take an API change into account.

 ### Review the OpenSearch tools compatibility matrices

 Your OpenSearch cluster may interact with other services in your environment, like Logstash or Beats.
-Check the [OpenSearch tools compatibility matrices]({{site.url}}{{site.baseurl}}/tools/index/#compatibility-matrices) to see if any of your tooling will also need to be upgraded.
+Check the [OpenSearch tools compatibility matrices]({{site.url}}{{site.baseurl}}/tools/index/#compatibility-matrices) to see if any of your tools will also need to be upgraded.

 ### Check plugin compatibility